 To install it, open terminal either by pressing Ctrl+Alt+T key combination on keyboard, or by searching from the activities overview screen.
 When terminal opens, paste the command below into it and hit run:

 sudo apt-get install xdotool

-Type your user password (no asterisks feedback) when it prompts and hit Enter to continue.
+Type your user password (no asterisk feedback) when it prompts and answer y to confirm.

 2. Create a shortcut icon for Show Desktop: